nadiamariduena/python-intro-2024-privat/z_underscore-uses_onPython.md

 ## it's called "Extended Unpacking", only available in Python 3.x
 a, *_, b = (7, 6, 5, 4, 3, 2, 1)
 print(a, b)
+# Here, (7, 6, 5, 4, 3, 2, 1) is a tuple.
+With the unpacking syntax, a will get the first value, b will get the last value, and *_ (denoted by the asterisk followed by an underscore) will hold any values in between.
+In this case, *_ collects all values except the first and last, which are 6, 5, 4, 3, 2.

 # ✋ OUTPUT
 # -----------